skailasa/pyinvsqrt/README.md

 ## Benchmark

-Compared with a pure Numpy (BLAS backend) inverse square root, pyinvqrt is almost 400% faster, and almost 35% Faster when compared to a Numba-fied implementation.
+Compared with a pure Numpy (BLAS backend) inverse square root, pyinvqrt is almost 400% faster, and almost 25% compared to a Numba-fied implementation.

 ![](static/benchmark.png)